 When it comes to improving feature engagement, contextual onboarding is the way forward.
 Userpilot’s onboarding flows are easy to set up, and provide the best possible onboarding experience.

 What is it?

 Why you should choose Appcues

-Their support for all manner of UI elements means you can dream up any onboarding flow you want.
+They have a variety of UI elements, meaning you can dream up any onboarding flow you want.
 You can then use the A/B testing to further refine and improve it.

 It’s also worth mentioning that they have some of the best UX and onboarding content around.
 Both their blog and their “Really Good UX” site offer lots of practical advice.

 Why you should NOT choose Appcues